Radyko/hft-ieor4741/projects/session-02-matrix-multiplication-memory-layout/README.md

 Row-pointer layout (double**) — an array of N pointers, each pointing to a row of N doubles.

-Both use the naïve triple-nested loop algorithm for multiplying two matrices A and B into C.
+Both use a naive triple-nested loop algorithm for multiplying two matrices A and B into C.

 The program allocates and fills matrices with random integers (1–10), performs one untimed warm-up, then runs five timed trials for N=500 and N=1000, computing and printing the average runtime for each layout.
 A checksum is accumulated to prevent the compiler from optimizing away the computations.